BraydenParish/GM-Simulator/gm-sim/docs/PROJECT_OVERVIEW.md

 - `/players/` 500 regression resolved by returning serialized DTOs and enforcing async session usage.
 - Pagination and filtering implemented on `/players/`, with comprehensive tests covering success paths and validation failures.
 - Async SQLAlchemy session management now uses `async_sessionmaker` to avoid improper generator usage.
+- Added a ratings pipeline (`app/services/ratings_loader.py`) that merges Madden 25 overalls with PFF grades and normalises the blended output to a 0-100 scale.
+- Introduced an OpenRouter LLM client and `SeasonSimulator` that stitches together round-robin schedules, probabilistic game sims, player stat tracking, and narrative recaps produced by Gemini 2.x Flash via OpenRouter.

 This document should be kept current as new tables, rules, or endpoints are introduced.